Martín Varini

 Martín Varini Dizioli (born 2 August 1991) is a Uruguayan football manager and former player who played as a central defender.
-He is the current assistant manager of Brazilian club Cruzeiro.
+He is the manager of Juárez.

 Playing career

 Born in Montevideo, Varini joined Defensor Sporting's youth setup in 2004, aged 13.
 He was promoted to the first team in 2011, and also took part of the 2012 U-20 Copa Libertadores Final against River Plate.

 Varini moved to Italy in 2013 to join Italian side Varese, but the move did not materialize.
 Upon returning, he retired at the age of just 22.

 Managerial career

 After retiring, Varini graduated in business administration before returning to his former club Defensor in February 2017, as manager of the youth team.
 On 9 April 2021, at the age of just 29, he replaced Alejandro Cappuccio as manager of Primera División side Rentistas, and became the youngest manager of the 2021 Copa Libertadores.

 Varini's managerial debut occurred on 21 April 2021, in a 1–1 Libertadores home draw against Racing Club.
 On 2 October, after only four wins in 25 matches, he left Rentistas on a mutual agreement.

 Ahead of the 2022 season, Varini joined Paulo Pezzolano's staff at Brazilian club Cruzeiro, as his assistant.
+He followed Pezzolano to Spanish club Real Valladolid, but left on 7 December 2023 to take over Defensor Sporting back in his home country.

+Varini resigned from Defensor on 7 July 2024, after accepting an offer from a Brazilian club, and was announced as head coach of Athletico Paranaense two days later.
+He was sacked from the latter club on 23 September.